Ravenala madagascariensis (Traveller's Palm) Care Indoors; Watering, Propagation, Problems

 Ensure that the soil is well-drained and rich in organic matter.
 Avoid heavy clay soils as they retain too much water which can lead to root-rot and death of the plant.

-Keep the soil moist through out the growing season while allowing the top 1-2 in. of soil to dry out between waterings for optimum growth but avoid soggy soil.
-Cut down on watering during the cold season as growth is reduced at this time.
+Keep the soil moist through out the growing season for optimum growth. allow the top 1-2 inches of soil to dry out between waterings and avoid soggy soil.
+Cut down on watering during the cold season since growth is reduced at this time.

 Fertilize Traveller's Palm with a nitrogen-rich, water-soluble fertilizer monthly during the growing season.